Pelicans' Cousins: He and Davis can 'wreak havoc' together - News 12 Now

 METAIRIE, La.
-(AP) — DeMarcus Cousins says his prayers have been answered.
+(AP) — DeMarcus Cousins says his prayers have been answered, although not necessarily in the way he expected.

-The New Orleans Pelicans’ newest All-Star maintained on Wednesday that he liked Sacramento and initially wasn’t happy about being traded Sunday night, but added he’d become frustrated with the lack of another elite talent on the Kings’ roster.
+The New Orleans Pelicans’ newest All-Star maintained Wednesday that he liked Sacramento and initially wasn’t happy about being traded Sunday night, but added he’d become frustrated waiting through six-plus losing seasons for the Kings to add more elite players.

-“I would go home, just stressed out, pulling my hair out, you know, praying, praying, praying: Just send me some help.”
+“I would go home, just stressed out, pulling my hair out, you know, praying, praying, praying: Just send me some help,” Cousins said.

 “Our games complement one another and being together I think is going to make both of our jobs easier,” Cousins said shortly before his first Pelicans practice.
 “We can wreak havoc on this league.
 Will it happen overnight?
 Probably not, but our potential is scary.”